 - Sugar syrup: Make sure that the sugar syrup is cooked to a 1 string consistency.
 If you cook it less and if the syrup is runny and thin the bread will absorb it and turn soggy.
 A sugar syrup with a 1 string is sticky and coats the bread slices.

 - Rabri: Making rabri takes time.
 You can choose to prep it a day ahead and refrigerate.
 To save time make this Basundi Recipe made without condensed milk.
 Do not add the chironji seeds if you make this basundi recipe for the shahi tukda.

-This Shahi Tukda recipe post from the archives (July 2014) has been updated and republished on 16 October 2021.
+This Shahi Tukda recipe post from the archives first published in July 2014 has been updated and republished on March 2023.

 I’m planning to make this recipe for my son’s birthday ????

 welcome tulika and thanks again. have a great time.